Program Details

 The Emerging Evaluator Program includes three components:

-1. Evaluation Workshop Series – Six 3-hour sessions (Tuesdays, February 6 - March 12, 2024).
+1. Evaluation Workshop Series – Six 3-hour sessions.
 This series will be taught by local university faculty and/or seasoned evaluators.
-This series will focus on further developing participants’ knowledge of the field, multiple conceptualizations of evaluation, and social and political contexts of evaluation practice, and their skills in using evaluation to support their organizations and promote justice and equity.
-The first session will be held in person from 9 AM to 12 PM (Location TBD).
+This series will focus on further developing participants’ knowledge of the field, multiple conceptualizations of evaluation, social and political contexts of evaluation practice, and participants’ skills in using evaluation to support their organizations and promote justice and equity.
+The first session will be held in person from 9 AM to 12 PM.
 Sessions 2 through 6 will be held virtually from 9 AM to 12 PM.
 The workshop topics are as follows:

 2. Evaluation Expert Panel - In addition to the six workshops, participants will attend a seventh session that will feature a panel of experts holding positions in public and private sectors.
-This session will be held on Wednesday, March 27 from 5-7:30 PM at a Chicago location to be announced later.
+This session will be held on.

 3. OPTIONAL: Applied Evaluation Project with Guided Coaching – Following the evaluation training workshop series, participants who wish to earn an evluation certification will need to complee an evaluation project that is of interest to them and/or their organizations.
-Participants will work one-on-one with a seasoned evaluator for two months to guide them through this process (March 26 - May 14, 2024).
+Participants will work one-on-one with a seasoned evaluator for two months to guide them through this process.
 Participants must attend five of the six 3-hour evaluation learning sessions to be eligible for project-based coaching.
-Participants must complete and submit their final project presentations by Thursday, June 13, 2024.
-Participants will then need to deliver their final presentations at the graduation ceremony to be held on Thursday, June 13, 2024 from 4-7 PM.
+Participants will then need to deliver their final presentations at the graduation ceremony.
 Participants will receive their program certificates after delivering their final evaluation project presentations and program reflections.

 Who is Eligible to Apply to the PI Emerging Evaluator Program?